aws/s2n-netbench/netbench-orchestrator/README.md

 ## Implementation details

 ### Russula
-Russula is a coordination framework where a single Coordinator can be used to drive multiple Workers.
+Russula is a workflow framework where a single Coordinator can be used to drive multiple Workers.
 This is driven by the need to test multiple server/client incast Netbench scenario.

-At its basis an instance of Russula is composed of a pair of Coordinator/Worker Protocols.
+At its basis an instance of Workflow is composed of a pair of Coordinator/Worker workflows.
 Currently its possible to create an instance of NetbenchServer and NetbenchClient, which can be used to run a multi server/client netbench scenario.

 Since Russula is used to run Netbench testing it has the following goals:
 - non-blocking: its not acceptable to block since we are trying to do performance testing
-- minimal network noise: since we are trying to measure transport protocols, the coordination workflow should add minimal traffic to the network
+- minimal network noise: since we are trying to measure transport protocols, the workflow should add minimal traffic to the network
 - easily configurable: the workflow should allow for new states to allow for expanding use cases
 - secure: the workflow should not accept executable code since this opens it up for code execution attack.